mmbman/Katagiri/jewel-mirror-awareness.md

 <p align="center"> * * * </p>

-In the Bendowa Dogen Zenji wrote: “The practice of the way makes myriad dharmas exist in realization.”
+In the *Bendowa* Dogen Zenji wrote: “The practice of the way makes myriad dharmas exist in realization.”
 In the huge world, Buddhist world, the practice of the way makes myriad forms exist: tables, our bodies, everything.

 Exist where?

 Not in the small world where arguments happen, but in realization.
 In the largest, broadest perspective.
 A huge world, connected with past, present, and future.

-This is called Mu, the unconditioned world.
+This is called *Mu*, the unconditioned world.
 In Zen we say “Your face before your parents’ birth.”

 And then Dogen Zenji says: “And practice a total reality by transcending realization.”
 You cannot always stay with that realization, that so-called absolute or buddha-nature.
 In order understand the unconditioned world you have to practice.